dhammacakka/americanmonk/content/videos/shorts.md

 It might be a mystery as to why the Earth Kasina was taught first in the great and ancient meditation manual called the Visuddhimagga.
 Here, in this short video, you can see that we sometimes forget what it was like during the time of the Buddha.
 {{< /video-card >}}

+{{< video-card id="mCkLXxGJJu4" title="How to remove a leech the compassionate and safe way." date="2023-11-14" >}}
+How to remove a leech without harming the both of you.  it is best to flick them off when they are bunched up together, head to toe.
+However he I did not use enough flick force because I was hold the phone, so he attached to my finger.  eventually I had to put down the phone and do the same process.
+{{< /video-card >}}

 {{< video-card id="HRGdqb-8qic" title="Pa-Auk Pouring Concrete" date="2020-08-19" >}}
 Workers are not with us during lock-down.
 So it was time to pour concrete the old fashion way for the Junior Monks' Pathway under the new rain cover for rainy season.
 This way the junior monks won't get wet after they collect their food.
 The work is quite tiring.
 I did some work shovelling rocks and I was completely tired after only one hour.
 The work started after lunch and continued into the night until about 7:30 pm.
 The nun doing the final pouring at the end of the fire-line is Daw Gunagavesi.
 She is a Myanmar medical doctor and in charge of the kitchen staff.
+{{< /video-card >}}

+{{< video-card id="nzY1tVfVuFQ" title="birdseatingrice" date="2016-12-11" >}}
+Here is a video confirming that it is OK to feed birds uncooked rice on the topic of throwing rice at weddings.
+{{< /video-card >}}

+{{< video-card id="cwcKWhANc0I" title="Coolest Incense Holder" date="2016-07-09" >}}
+This shows how an incense holder made from a bottle.
+No ash escapes.
+Although it is probably safer than a normal holder, use with care at your own risk!
 {{< /video-card >}}